Birrellc/Navigating-Newcastle/README.md

 ### Geordie Dictionary

 Inside the main section will be collapsible fields displaying 'Geordie Dialect' words and phrases which can then be opened up when clicked to show definition, an example and who added the word or phrase to the page.
-Also at the top of the dictionary page is a search bar for the users to search for words specificially incase the list gets too big for users to identify specific works with ease.
+Also at the top of the dictionary page is a search bar for the users to search for words specificially incase the list gets too big for users to identify specific works with ease. (admin user can update and delete all words on the dictionary page by the use of 2 buttons below each word only the admin can see)

 ---